Pammy737/Blog/README.md

   * enter_register_data page -> login page
     ![registerlog](https://github.com/Pammy737/The_Blog/blob/main/readme_screenshots/register(nonuser).png)

+## How to use
+**Visitor**
+As a visitor, you may:
+* check all the blog posts and comments
+* register as a blog member

+**Blog Member**
+As a blog member, you may:
+* check all the blog posts and comments
+* log in to your account
+  * leave comments on posts

+**Admin**
+As an admin, you may:
+* check all the blog posts and comments
+* log in to your account
+  * leave comments on posts
+  * create, edit, and delete all the blog posts

 ## Techniques & Tools
 * Frontend: starting code based on [blog-project](https://github.com/angelabauer/Flask-Blog-Project) and the theme [clean_blog](https://startbootstrap.com/theme/clean-blog)